NWChemEx/Chemist/docs/source/developer/design/reference_space.rst

 .. |M| replace:: :math:`\mathbf{M}`
 .. |Mij| replace:: :math:`M_{ij}`

+Many-electron wavefunctions are expressed in terms of many-electron basis functions.
+We define a reference space as the space of many-electron basis functions which can be used to form a wavefunction.
+Arguably the most important many-electron basis functions are written as determinants.

 Our present interest in determinants is purely from a quantum chemistry perspective, not the general mathematical angle.
 In the context of